alexeilebedev/openacr/txt/src_func.md

 `src_func` takes the following tables on input:
 ```
 CTYPE                COMMENT
 dev.Target           Build target
 dev.Targsrc          List of sources for target
 dmmeta.Gstatic       Load entries for this table at startup time
 dmmeta.Fstep         Generate a main loop step to be executed whenever a field is non-empty
 dmmeta.Dispatch      Generate code for a multi-way branch
 dmmeta.Ctypelen      Size of Ctype
+dmmeta.Dispsigcheck  Check signature of input data against executable's version
 ```